AP Exclusive: Texas AG helped donor fight virus lockout

 Paxton and McCarter attended Baylor University in the 1980s, and a yearbook shows them together in group photos.
 McCarter’s only political contribution in Texas campaign finance records is a $5,000 donation to Paxton in 2013, on the day Paxton filed his candidacy for attorney general.

 McCarter’s neighbors include Texans who made far bigger contributions, though records show none of them asked for waivers during the lockout.
-They include Midland oilman Kyle Stallings, who has given Paxton and his wife more than in $252,000 in individual donations.
+They include Midland oilman Kyle Stallings, who has given Paxton and his wife more than $252,000 in individual donations.
 He declined comment.

 Houston homebuilder Richard Weekley also has property in Gunnison County and has helped steer $1.6 million in political contributions to the Paxtons.
 A spokeswoman says he has been staying in Houston and had not discussed the Colorado restrictions with Paxton.